el-mat/LILO-CaPV/README.md

 ```
 It is recommended to run with -k so that one sample with insufficient coverage will not stop the other jobs completing.
 N should be adapted to the amount of threads available for the analysis.

-A folder called *raw/* containing a CAPV dataset *test.fastq.gz* is provided to allow you to test the installation of the Lilo pipeline.
+A folder called *raw/* containing a CaPV dataset *test.fastq.gz* is provided to allow you to test the installation of the Lilo pipeline.
 The pipeline should generate a ~150 kb contig in *test/polished_trimmed.fa.cap.contigs*

 ## Input specifications
 * **config.file**: an example config file has been provided.